-ELECTRIC SYSTEM
+ELECTRIC UTILITY

-The City owns, operates and maintains an electric generation, transmission and distribution system that presently supplies electric power and energy to 115,393 customers in a service area consisting of approximately 221-square miles located within Leon County and the City's municipal facilities in Wakulla County.
-During the fiscal year ending September 30, 2013, the City sold 2,542,612 MWh of electric energy to ultimate customers and 95,481 MWh to other utilities and received total operating revenues of approximately \$298,408,975.
-The City experienced modest growth in customers of 0.50% from 114,790 in FY 2012 to 115,393 in FY 2013, while retail sales decreased slightly during FY 2013 to 2,542,612 MWh, a reduction of 2.4% from FY 2012.
-The City's ten-year forecasts project an average annual growth in customers of approximately 1.0% and an average annual growth in retail energy sales of 1% when including the forecasted impact of the City's aggressive energy efficiency and Demand Side Management program.
+The City owns, operates and maintains an electric generation, transmission and distribution system that presently supplies electric power and energy to 116,487 customers in a service area consisting of approximately 221 square miles located within Leon County and the City's municipal facilities in Wakulla County.
+During the fiscal year ending September 30, 2014, the City sold 2,630,580 MWh of electric energy to ultimate customers and 113,257 MWh to other utilities and received total operating revenues of approximately \$267,590,908.
+The City experienced modest growth in customers of 0.10% from 115,393 in FY 2013 to 116,487 in FY 2014, while retail sales increased by 3.5% during FY 2014 to 2,630,580 MWh.
+The City's ten-year forecast projects an average annual growth in customers of approximately 1% and an average annual growth in retail energy sales of 1%, which includes the forecasted impact of the City's aggressive energy efficiency and Demand Side Management program.

 The current installed capacity at the Sam O. Purdom Generating Station (the Purdom Station) is 278 MW (winter net rating).
-Prior to the scheduled retirement of Purdom Unit 7 at the end of 2013, the station capacity was 326 MW (winter net rating).
-The Purdom Station includes a Purdom Unit 8, 250 MW class combined cycle generating unit added in 2000 and two small single cycle gas turbines.
+Prior to the retirement of Purdom Unit 7 at the end of 2013, the station capacity was 326 MW (winter net rating).
+The Purdom Station includes Purdom Unit 8, a 250 MW class combined cycle generating unit added in 2000 and two small simple cycle gas turbines.
 The current installed capacity at the Arvah B. Hopkins Generating Station (the Hopkins Station) is 544 MW (winter net rating).
-The Hopkins Station includes the repowered Unit 2 which was converted from a conventional steam unit to a combined cycle unit in 2008.
+The Hopkins Station includes the repowered Unit 2, which was converted from a conventional steam unit to a combined cycle unit in 2008, Hopkins Unit 1, a conventional steam unit, two LM-6000 peaking units and two small simple cycle gas turbines.
 The C.H.
 Corn Hydroelectric Plant (the C.H.
 Corn Station) consists of three generating units with a total capacity of 11 MW.
 In 1977, the City acquired a 1.3333% (11 MW) undivided ownership interest in Crystal River Unit No. 3 (CR-3), a nuclear plant operated and owned in part by what was then Florida Power Corporation and is now Duke Energy.
 The City transferred its ownership interest in CR-3 and the decommissioning trust account balance to Florida Power on October 1, 1999.
 The terms of the transfer included purchasing equivalent replacement electric capacity (11.4 MW) through 2016.
 The purchased power contract was mutually terminated on December 31, 2012 for economic savings expected to exceed \$1 million per year for each of the remaining four years of the contract.